-The carotid arteries deliver blood to the brain.
-One artery is located on each side of the neck.
-When your doctor puts his or her hands on your neck to detect a pulse, he or she is feeling for one of your carotid artery.
+Your carotid arteries are the major blood vessels that deliver blood to your brain.
+One carotid artery is located on each side of your neck.
+When your doctor puts their hands on your neck to detect a pulse, they’re feeling one of your carotid arteries.

-Carotid artery disease (CAD) occurs when a blockage in one of these arteries decreases the blood flow to the brain.
-This can lead to stroke.
+Carotid artery disease (CAD) occurs when a blockage in one or both of these arteries decreases the amount of blood flow to your brain.
+This can lead to a stroke.

-According to an article in the journal Circulation, an average of 750,000 people have a stroke every year in the United States.
-Most of these strokes are either caused by CAD or atrial fibrillation (Beckman, et al., 2006).
-The Vascular Disease Foundation reports that CAD causes more than half of all strokes in the United States (VDF).
+According to the Centers for Disease Control and Prevention (CDC), more than 795,000 people have a stroke every year in the United States.
+Most of these strokes are either caused by CAD or atrial fibrillation, which is an irregular heartbeat.
+CAD causes more than half of all strokes in the United States.

 CAD can also be the result of other diseases that cause arterial damage.

-There are a number of conditions that can damage your arteries and put you at increased risk of CAD, including:
+Some conditions can damage your arteries and put you at increased risk of CAD:

-- High blood pressure (HBP) can weaken artery walls and make them susceptible to damage.
+- High blood pressure can weaken your artery walls and make them more likely to become damaged.

 - High cholesterol is a major risk factor for atherosclerosis.

-- Diabetes can affect the body’s ability to process blood sugar.
-It increases your risk of HBP and atherosclerosis.
+- Diabetes can affect your body’s ability to process blood sugar.
+It increases your risk of high blood pressure and atherosclerosis.

-- Obesity increases your risk of diabetes, HBP, and atherosclerosis.
+- Obesity increases your risk of diabetes, high blood pressure, and atherosclerosis.

-- Physical inactivity contributes to HBP, diabetes, and obesity.
+- Physical inactivity contributes to high blood pressure, diabetes, and obesity.

-- Smoking can irritate the lining of the arteries.
+- Smoking can irritate the lining of your arteries.
 It can also increase your heart rate and blood pressure.

 - Older age makes your arteries stiffer and more susceptible to damage.

-A family history of atherosclerosis is also associated with increased CAD risk
+- A family history of atherosclerosis is associated with increased CAD risk.

-- sudden weakness or numbness in face, arms or legs (usually on one side of the body)
+- sudden weakness or numbness in the face, arms, or legs (usually on one side of the body)

 - sudden vision problems in one or both eyes

-Seek medical attention immediately if you experience any of these symptoms.
-They could be the sign of a medical emergency.
+Call 911 or go to the emergency room immediately if you experience any of these symptoms.
+They could be signs of a medical emergency.

-There are a number of tests that can be used to detect CAD.
+There are additional tests that can be used to detect CAD.

 This is a way to take X-ray images of your vessels.
-First a dye called contrast is placed in the vessels.
-Then the CTA scan takes pictures from several angles.
+A dye called contrast is placed in your vessels.
+The CT scanner then takes pictures from several angles.

 This procedure takes pictures of your brain tissue to check for any bleeding or abnormalities.